-Jason is currently working on the second year of a Rita & Alex Hillman foundation fellowship for which he is documenting the effects of opioids on young women and their children in communities throughout eastern Kentucky.
-This project, which combines photographs as well as the personal writings and drawings of his subjects, is an exploration of the path to recovery these women are traveling.
-Jason lives in Arlington, Virginia with his wife Julie Hau and their daughter Anneliese Zoe.
+Jason is currently documenting the effects of addiction on young women and their families in communities throughout eastern Kentucky.
+This project, which combines photographs as well as the personal writings and photographs produced by the women explores the path to recovery these women must face and conquer.
+Jason lives in Cheverly, Maryland with his wife Julie Hau and their daughter Anneliese Zoe.

 Capital, Chronicle For Higher Education, Courrier International, Die Welt, ESPN, Focus, Harvard Business School, HUCK, Le Monde, Le Temps, LFI, Financial Times, FT Weekend Magazine, HealthLeaders, Maxim, The New Yorker, The New York Times, NPR, Popular Mechanics, Roads & Kingdoms, Time, The Wall Street Journal, The Washington Post

 Berenberg Bank, Burda Media Group, Cannondale Bikes, Chase Bank, Hillman Foundation, MacArthur Foundation, Montblanc, Oracle, Random House, Park Hyatt NY, Zeiss Optics